This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 In the mornings, I woke up to a full breakfast spread.
 It’s optional, but I don’t know why you wouldn’t want it.
 For only about $4 each day I got: eggs with ham and cheese, a pastry, fresh fruit, amazing fruit juice (sometimes mango, sometimes pineapple, always delicious), avocado, bread, and coconut jam.
 You will set off on your day feeling stuffed.

-On my final evening, Maura made mojitos for all of her guests as well as some snacks.
-It was a nice touch, and we all had a great evening drinking and chatting while we sat out on the balcony.
+On my final evening, Maura made mojitos for all her guests and some snacks.
+It was a nice touch, and we all had a great evening drinking and chatting while we sat on the balcony.

-As far as location, I can’t imagine that you can do much better than Casa Maura.
+Regarding location, I can’t imagine you can do much better than Casa Maura.
 The apartment is located a block away from El Museo de la Revolucion, with other sights in Havana Vieja only a few blocks further away beyond that.
 The street itself was quiet, and the rooms were set back from it, so it was always quiet, and I had no trouble sleeping.

 If you’re expecting a five-star luxury experience in a casa particular, you’re in the wrong place.
 However, what you will find is incredible value.
 For $20-35 per night depending on where you’re staying, you get a comfortable place to stay with a local family, plus a nice breakfast.
 It’s a home away from home while you travel.
 Maura became my 2nd mom for a few days.
 While you could stay in a hotel, the nicest hotels in Cuba are so expensive that you could stay in a casa particular for a week or two rather than in a hotel for just one night.
 Given the friendliness of the Cuban people, why not get a closer sense of the local culture and make some new friends by staying in a casa particular?